mbiesiad/awesome-translations/README.md

 # Awesome Translations [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-Adaptation of a text or a speech from one language to many others.
-Tools to help with localization & translation (T9n - translation, l10n - localization, g11n - globalization, m17n - multilingualization, i18n - internationalization).
+> Adaptation of a text or a speech from one language to many others.

+This list contains tools to help with localization & translation (T9n - translation, l10n - localization, g11n - globalization, m17n - multilingualization, i18n - internationalization), books, articles, blogs, courses and everything related to translations.

 ## Contents